bokaderohit98/pixar/readme.md

 ###### The image provided in client script must be present in **client_images** folder and the results would be stored in **client_images** folder as well.

 ###### If the input images is to be pixified then the image should be really small in dimensions otherwise it would lead to exhaustion of resources.

+### 5. Head over to localhost:5000 to see the app in action.

+###### For Client side development clone [this repository](https://github.com/bokaderohit98/pixar-ui) in current folder. i.e. in pixar.
+And follow the instructions give in the repository.